mattvb91/LightModel/README.md

 ```

-You do not need to manually bind the primary key column as it is done automatically.
+You do not need to manually bind the primary key column if it is set up as an auto increment
+value in your DB.

 You can of course use your normal getters to access your column values too inside the
 ```getValues()``` method as long as you bind it to your correct column.